 But one particular block of downtown Minocqua really got my attention.
 This was not only theming in the Disneyesque tradition, but it was of a much, much newer vintage.
-I’d say late 1990s to early 2000s, much like the Mackinaw Crossings shopping development I had detailed in an earlier post.
+I’d say late 1990s to early 2000s, much like the Mackinaw Crossings shopping development I had described earlier.

 This is the Main Street U.S.A. approach, straight out of central casting (so to speak), crossed with a kind of Old West Frontier Town design that I saw in Deadwood, South Dakota.

 I realize that the developers wanted to find a way to drawing attention for their Gaslight Square Shoppes indoor mall, but in the context of the rest of Minocqua, it’s very odd indeed.

 The “shoppes” don’t represent the oldest buildings in town (original brick structures which date to the early twentieth century) nor the oldest theme (that’s the European stylings added around mid-century which portray nineteenth century settlements).
 Rather they depict a setting somewhat in between.
 But paradoxically, Gaslight Square Shoppes appears to be the newest actual development in Minocqua.

 The mall’s website claims the theme is the 1920s and draws from St. Louis, Missouri.
 But that doesn’t jive with the architecture in my opinion.
 I do regret that I didn’t take a few moments to venture inside, as the retail spaces on the first floor are “indoor for outdoor” and resemble city streets.
 This place needs a casino!